 Calargy International Airport has 4 Pet Relief Areas.
 Three in the Arrivals level: Door 1, Door 9, Door 17, and One In-Termimal (shown above) area after security in Concourse B adjacent to Gate B34 in the Domestic Terminal Building.

 Toronto Pearson International Airport (TTY) Pet Relief Area

 On the way home, I checked my bag at the departures level of Toronto Pearson Airport, and then inquired about the available pet relief areas.
-I found out, with some sleuthing, that the three different areas offered are all outdoors — and are all near departures (when you are meeting family and getting to the car) or arrivals (when you are checking in).
-This means they are all PRE-security, and are outside the actual airport: near the taxi cab areas, the pickup areas, etc. I felt a little disappointed exiting the airport and walking to a pet relief area — albeit nicely designed — that was right across the street from natural grassy places to walk a dog.
+I found out with some sleuthing that the three different areas offered are all outdoors — and are all near departures (when you are meeting family and getting to the car) or arrivals (when you are checking in).
+This means they are all PRE-security, and are outside of the actual airport: near the taxi cab areas, the pickup areas, etc. I felt a little disappointed exiting the airport and walking to a pet relief area — albeit nicely designed — that was right across the street from natural grassy places to walk a dog.
 I wondered to myself: How does this help people with service or guide dogs?
-They have to journey all of the way back the way they came if they just checked their bag, or worse yet, they have go a VERY long way to the pet relief area, then journey all of the way back, and re-enter airport security to then catch their connecting flight!
+They have to journey all of the way back the way they came if they just checked their bag, or worse yet, they have go a VERY long way to the pet relief area, then journey all of the way back, and re-enter airport security again before they can catch their connecting flight!